 To make these meetings less overwhelming, try and automate as much as possible.
 Use a calendar for both you and your staff, and add reminders and online task management software to organize tasks, set deadlines, and prompt you for repeat actions.

-How to develop an action plan
+Dig deeper: How to develop a strategic action plan

 Why are goals important?
 Here are a few reasons:

 There are plenty of things that you want to accomplish as a business owner.
 But what tasks are most important?
 How do you know if you’re making progress?

 Setting well-structured goals will help you prioritize work, establish a direction, and provide a framework to measure success.
 No more random assignments or distractions—just a clear idea of what you want to achieve and how you’ll get there.

 Aimlessly taking on work does not lead to success.
 Without a set goal, there’s no shining beacon ahead that you’re trying to reach.
 And no milestones on the way there to celebrate and keep you going.

 Having company and team goals provides greater motivation.
 It also makes it far easier to set individual goals that connect each employee’s work to that larger objective.